zhaoyufei007/Coursera/README.md

 # Coursera-Python-for-everybody

-Some backup of the online courses
+Some backup of the online courses.
-Python for everybody
+Python for everybody.
-Course assignments and projects
+Course assignments and projects.